-Note: After an amplifier module is replaced use the Calibrate Currents software function to properly set the amplifiers alarm trip point, see page 9.
+After an amplifier module is replaced use the Calibrate Currents software function to properly set the amplifiers alarm trip point.
 Due to slight differences in component tolerances the trip point must be reset for any new amplifier assemblies introduced into the system.